j3sch/tRPC-rate-limiter/packages/cloudflare/README.md

 ## Credits

-The `@trpc-rate-limiter/cloudflare` is based on the [@hono-rate-limiter/cloudflare](https://github.com/rhinobase/hono-rate-limiter), adapted for tRPC integration.
+The `@trpc-rate-limiter/cloudflare` is based on the [@hono-rate-limiter/cloudflare](https://github.com/rhinobase/hono-rate-limiter) store.